 Over the past decade, there has been dramatic progress in accelerating ALS research into clinical trials, in stark contrast to the prior 140 years since the disease was discovered.
 That progress occurred on three dimensions - bringing new investigators and technologies into the field; new discoveries of the genetic and biological pathways that cause motor neurons to die; and engagement on the part of the biotech and pharmaceutical industries.
 Much of that was catalyzed by a greater degree of collaboration and effective partnerships among all the constituencies that are necessary to bring effective treatments to patients, including academia, industry, venture capital, ALS non-profits, clinicians, patients, and government.
-We are now at a critical juncture in ALS research.
-There is a growing consensus among all parties that over the next ten years we could see viable therapies that will materially extend, if not save, lives and that ten years from now we could look forward and see the day when every patient's life will be saved.
+The ALS community is now at a critical juncture in ALS research.
+There is a growing consensus among all parties that over the next ten years one could see viable therapies that will extend, if not save, lives and that ten years from now we could look forward and see the day when every person with ALS life will be saved.

 The goal of the Collaborations and Partnerships Working Group of the NIH ALS Strategic Plan is to identify the most important potential synergies across governmental and non-governmental organizations and to leverage shared resources to accelerate translation of ideas from the lab to the clinic and care models.
 Input from the ALS community highlighted urgency, access, and coordination of research efforts as the highest areas of priority for partnerships and collaboration.
-With that in mind this working group has highlighted three priority areas: (1) Standardized approaches to expanding collection and use of data and biosamples; (2) Providing accessible tools and resources to the research community; (3) Developing a framework for pre-competitive public-private partnerships.
+With that in mind this working group has highlighted three priority areas: (1) Standardized approaches to expanding collection and use of data and biosamples; (2) Providing accessible tools and resources to the research community; (3) Developing a framework for ALS research collaboration through public-private partnerships.

-Our working group also strongly supported the development of high-quality information and education for the ALS community with the goals of increased and equitable access to best practices in ALS clinical care as well as diversification of population in ALS research databases (which will be recommended by the Quality of Life working group) and greater collaboration with research communities focused on other neurodegenerative disorders to bring new ideas and new people into the field and to expose areas of overlap and opportunity.
+Our working group also support the development of information and education for the entire ALS community with the goals of increased and equitable access to best practices in ALS clinical care as well as diversification of population in ALS research databases.
+There is a need for greater collaboration with research communities focused on other neurodegenerative disorders to bring new ideas and new people into the field.